-When I was younger I had quite the anger problem.
-When I finally had enough embarrassing situations I asked God for help and He gave me 3 levels of growth or obedience on how to handle my anger.
+When I was younger I had quite the anger problem and when I finally had enough embarrassing situations I asked God for help and He gave me 3 levels of growth or obedience on how to handle my anger.

 The first, do not murder.
 The reason murder shows up when speaking about anger is because murder is a result of uncontrolled anger.
 This is the most basic form of obedience in which all people are expected to obey.